sohamlate/quiz/README.md

 ### README
+Quiz Platform

-This Django application serves as a quiz platform where teams can participate in quizzes, answer questions, and view their scores on a leaderboard.
+Welcome to our interactive quiz platform built with Django!
+Teams can participate in quizzes, submit answers, and track their rankings in real time through a leaderboard.

 #### Schema
 Here's an overview of our database schema: